 Some of Living Streets’ previous recruitment drives have indicated that we are not attracting applications from the breadth of available talent.
 As an organisation, we investigated this to see if we were defining talent too narrowly or our recruitment process was being influenced by bias.
 We updated our recruitment practices and paid to place adverts further afield to target wider communities than those that were currently applying, successfully recruiting Black, Asian and ethnic minority candidates as a result.

 We are committed to take further action to continue to address this.

 We have assigned budget to work with third party providers to enhance our work within diversity and have provided mandatory annual e-training modules for staff, including ones on equality, diversity and inclusion.

 Living Streets is an equal opportunities employer and actively seeks diversity in recruitment both in background and skillset.
-The racial and cultural diversity of our communities is represented at all levels of the organisation through challenging racial stereotypes; understanding, respecting and valuing racial and cultural differences and perspectives; and encouraging and enabling members of BAME groups to volunteer or work for Living Streets at all levels.
+The racial and cultural diversity of our communities is represented at all levels of the organisation through challenging racial stereotypes; understanding, respecting and valuing racial and cultural differences and perspectives; and encouraging and enabling people who are Black, Asian and from ethnic minorities to volunteer or work for Living Streets at all levels.

 As part of our target setting, we will address where we might be falling short in successfully representing and building a diverse group.

 Living Streets recruits a range of talent across varying stages of careers and is committed to training staff to reach their full potential by maximising internal and external training opportunities and providing a training budget each year to employees and volunteers.

 Each year we host a graduate from CharityWorks, the UK non-profit sector’s graduate programme, and help them establish foundations for a career in the sector.

 At Living Streets, we want to give a voice to people walking, rather than speak for them.